brechtm/rinohtype/doc/advanced.rst

 indexing.
 Indexing a list ``lst[slice(0, None, 2)]`` is equivalent to ``lst[0::2]``.

-RinohType borrows CSS's concept of `specificity`_ to determine the "winning" selector when multiple selectors match a given document element.
+Rinohtype borrows CSS's concept of `specificity`_ to determine the "winning" selector when multiple selectors match a given document element.
 Roughly stated, the more specific selector will win.
 For example::